 It’s just one of three new models for 2024, while the rest of Sony’s lineup comprises TVs released either last year or even the year before.
 Considering Sony’s near-perfect track record within the last year, we wouldn’t have blamed the brand for releasing a lineup of samey sets with modest upgrades and new model numbers for 2024, but it has grander plans.

-Instead, it's making a huge gamble by leveraging its experience in the production of films and using that as the philosophy behind this new Bravia range.
+Instead, it's made a huge gamble by leveraging its experience in the production of films and using that as the philosophy behind this new Bravia range.
 If Sony has a hand in producing the content – think Sony Pictures as well as the cameras and mastering monitors used to shoot and edit Hollywood films – then surely it should be able to deliver the ideal screen on which to watch said content.

 That’s where the Bravia 9 comes in.
 Its heritage lies in the editing bays of multi-million dollar movie studios, and Sony hasn’t been shy in comparing this TV to its new 4000-nit mastering monitor, the BVM-HX3110.
 It’s also made direct jabs at OLED, hinting that this new Mini LED backlight could be the next evolutionary step in panel technology.